 - Roku TV and Smart Soundbar (model 5000X or later)

-Comcast customers have the additional option of using one of the company’s own players to stream Peacock on.
-In fact, both the Xfinity X1 and Xfinity Flex were the first to gain Peacock support.
-Select Comcast customers may also find they are even eligible to get the $4.99 premium plan for free.
-Alternatively, they can upgrade to the ad-free version for just $5 (usually $9.99) per month.
+Comcast customers have the option of using one of the company’s players to stream Peacock.
+Select Comcast customers may also find they are eligible to get a $5.99 Premium subscription for free.

 - Cox Contour Box with Voice Remote